Tam-star/TamaraWenner_7_27122021/README.md

 For this project to work, you need to have MySQL.

-You also need to create a database called : groupomania.
+You also need to create a database called : **groupomania**.

 You don't need to create the tables, only the database.

+If you want to use another SQL Database, it is possible and explained [after the installation chapter](##other-types-of-databases).

 ### Clone the project